Latelaukki/distributed-systems-project/README.md

 ## Frontend

-Frontend is built with Tkinter but can be changed to PyGame.

 Frontend can be started by running the main.py file in [src/](/src) folder:
 ```
 python3 main.py
 ```
-Responses are printed in the terminal.

 ## Deploying the project onto HY-machines